ls1intum/thesis-template-typst/chapters/02/main.typ

 == Interface Design

+Jenifer Tidwell presents a comprehensive list of well-known interface patterns in her book _Designing Interfaces_
+@tidwell2011DI.
+We find consistency by formulating our rationale independent of a specific software platform and adhering to interface patterns that work in many instances.
+The author writes that users have a habituation towards user interfaces and that it is important to be consistent within an application.
+In addition to patterns in navigation, lists, actions, and forms, Jenifer Tidwell touches on the topic of Gestalt.
+We look at the Gestalt principles in more detail in @bg-gestalt.

 Tom Greever writes in his book _Articulating Design Decisions_ @greever2020ADD: "Simplified, usability is about two things: common sense and research".
 This approach describes in large the structure of this thesis.
 We can mitigate many usability issues with reasonable design choices.